Going public? For Uber, Lyft and others, shutdown slows IPOs

 OPEN SEASON FOR FRAUD?

-With many SEC enforcement attorneys and staffers idled, some see warning lights flashing involving white-collar crime.
+With all but about 10 percent of the SEC's enforcement attorneys and staffers idled, some see warning lights involving white-collar crime flashing.

 The shutdown is "essentially providing fraudsters and schemers with a free pass to swindle investors and small businesses," said Rep. Maxine Waters, the California Democrat who now chairs the U.S. House Financial Services Committee, which oversees the securities industry.